Enomalyy/AI-webcam-mic-input/README.md

 # Installation
 Option 1: Compiled Executable (Recommended)

-    Download AIMouse_Final.exe.
+Download AIMouse_Final.exe: https://github.com/Enomalyy/AI-webcam-mic-input/releases
+Include the settings.json file wherever you place the .exe.
 Place it in your desired folder (or Windows Startup folder).

-    Run it.
-It will create a settings.json file automatically.

 Option 2: Run from Source